redis/redis-doc/commands/function-stats.md

-Return information about the function that's currently running and available execution engines.
+Return information about the function that's currently running and information about the available execution engines.

 The reply is map with two keys: